hoooing/DiscordWeatherBot/README.md

-# DiscordWeatherBot
+# weather-bot
-Discord Bot that displays the weather of the given location
+python weather bot using Discord.py.
+Bot can give current weather for a given location and some other useful informations.